(English title: Detective Dee and the Mystery of the Phantom Flame

 - As Long as It Sounds Foreign: The Ummayyad ambassador speaks modern-day Spanish that Chinese audiences obviously wouldn't know/care about.

 - Bittersweet Ending: Dee's heart has found peace, but his love-interest and Cowboy Cop partner are killed, his best friend betrayed him, and the less-than-virtuous Empress Wu Zetian has succeeded the throne.
 Oh, and he can't go outside in the sun ever again, or else he'll burst into flames!
-The last one got handled in the sequel.

 - Black and Grey Morality: Wu Zetian is hardly a virtuous ruler, and none knows it better than Dee, who has spent eight years in jail for opposing her rule.
 But the conspirators are worse.